 Happiness is a state of mind that comes from within us.
 Happiness is not created from external sources despite all the advertising to the contrary.
 Happiness is not for sale nor can it be purchased.
 Happiness is not dictated by our environment and it is not hereditary.
 Sometimes we confuse happiness with pleasure.
 While pleasure may be an enjoyable pursuit it is not happiness.
 Pleasure may enhance our happiness, but it doesn’t create it.

 So here is your assignment for today.
-Take your happiness temperature.
+Take the happiness temperature of you and your team.
 Put a check where you are today.
 Then put a circle where you’d like to be.

 Let’s get back to my Christmas card.
 As I kept pondering, I realized she is the most quietly positive person I know.
-I also concluded that while each of us cannot make someone else happy we can influence the degree of their happiness by the way we treat them and interact with them.
+I also concluded that while each of us cannot make someone else happy leaders can influence the degree of their happiness by the way we treat them and interact with them.
 The card was an indication that, at least, I wasn’t getting in the way of her happiness.
-Oh, by the way, I might be the happiest person in our household – she never gets in the way of my happiness.
+I might be the happiest person in our household – she never gets in the way of my happiness.

 I’m going to suggest that a positive approach to living is critical to achieving happiness.
-Each day, maybe each moment, decide to be happy or unhappy
+Each day, each moment, decide to be happy or unhappy.